Board of Directors

 John lives in Rancho Mirage with his husband Tom and their two awesome dogs: Kobe, a 17-year old Shiba Inu they rescued 15 years ago and Barney, a 5-year old gray Standard Poodle they are fostering through Guide Dogs of the Desert.

-Barbara is one of the founding members of Animal Samaritans and started its Humane Education Program and Animal Assisted Therapy Program.
+Barbara is one of the founding members of Animal Samaritans and started its Humane Education Program and Animal Companion Therapy Program.
 Barbara has 2 children, 5 grandchildren and 1 great grandchild.
 Barbara resides in Palm Desert with her rescue dog and cat.

 Sandy is the Board Vice President for Animal Samaritans.
 She graduated from the University of Hawaii, Chabot College in California and California State University, Hayward.
 She was born in Encino and moved to Palm Springs where her family members were prominent hotel owners.
 She was a managing broker in Northern California before returning home to the desert.
 Sandy has worked as a real estate broker since 1980 and was appointed Managing Broker for Bennion Deville Home and has been the proud recipient of the Realtor of the Year Award.